nlcol3gon3/ICSProject2Easenetics/README.md

 **Easenetics** is an accessibility-first Android application designed to facilitate autonomous digital skill acquisition for older adults (aged 60+).

 Unlike standard tutorial apps, Easenetics recognizes that the "digital divide" is often a cognitive divide.
-Grounded in **User-Centered Design (UCD)** principles, the system addresses age-related barriers—such as declining working memory and motor dexterity—by integrating **Generative AI** for real-time mentorship and **Gamified Cognitive Exercises** for mental reinforcement.
+Grounded in **User-Centered Design (UCD)** principles, the system addresses age-related barriers such as declining working memory and motor dexterity by integrating **Generative AI** for real-time assistance and usage, and **gamified cognitive exercises** for mental reinforcement.

 The project was developed as a final-year Capstone to demonstrate how **Human-Computer Interaction (HCI)** and **Artificial Intelligence** can be harmonized to create inclusive technology.